Queen Victoria: Empress of India

-Later years

 On 2 March 1882, Roderick Maclean, a disgruntled poet apparently offended by Victoria's refusal to accept one of his poems, shot at the Queen as her carriage left Windsor railway station.
 Gordon Chesney Wilson and another schoolboy from Eton College struck him with their umbrellas, until he was hustled away by a policeman.
 Victoria was outraged when he was found not guilty by reason of insanity, but was so pleased by the many expressions of loyalty after the attack that she said it was "worth being shot at—to see how much one is loved".

 On 17 March 1883, Victoria fell down some stairs at Windsor, which left her lame until July; she never fully recovered and was plagued with rheumatism thereafter.
 John Brown died 10 days after her accident, and to the consternation of her private secretary, Sir Henry Ponsonby, Victoria began work on a eulogistic biography of Brown.
 Ponsonby and Randall Davidson, Dean of Windsor, who had both seen early drafts, advised Victoria against publication, on the grounds that it would stoke the rumours of a love affair.
 The manuscript was destroyed.
 In early 1884, Victoria did publish More Leaves from a Journal of a Life in the Highlands, a sequel to her earlier book, which she dedicated to her "devoted personal attendant and faithful friend John Brown".
 On the day after the first anniversary of Brown's death, Victoria was informed by telegram that her youngest son, Leopold, had died in Cannes.
 He was "the dearest of my dear sons", she lamented.
 The following month, Victoria's youngest child, Beatrice, met and fell in love with Prince Henry of Battenberg at the wedding of Victoria's granddaughter Princess Victoria of Hesse and by Rhine to Henry's brother Prince Louis of Battenberg.
 Beatrice and Henry planned to marry, but Victoria opposed the match at first, wishing to keep Beatrice at home to act as her companion.
 After a year, she was won around to the marriage by their promise to remain living with and attending her.

 Victoria was pleased when Gladstone resigned in 1885 after his budget was defeated.
-She thought his government was "the worst I have ever had", and blamed him for the death of General Gordon at Khartoum.
+She thought his government was "the worst I have ever had", and blamed him for the death of General Gordon during the Siege of Khartoum.
 Gladstone was replaced by Lord Salisbury.
 Salisbury's government only lasted a few months, however, and Victoria was forced to recall Gladstone, whom she referred to as a "half crazy & really in many ways ridiculous old man".
 Gladstone attempted to pass a bill granting Ireland home rule, but to Victoria's glee it was defeated.
 In the ensuing election, Gladstone's party lost to Salisbury's and the government switched hands again.